markaylett/developer/docs/flatbuffers/schema/README.md

 |------------|--------|--------------------------------------------|
 | req\_id    | string | Request identifier assigned by the client. |
 | feed\_id   | int32  | Feed identifier.                           |

+The `feed_id` field can be used to correlate feed updates with the parameters specified in the `FeedRequest`.

 ### FeedRequestReject